 To those who dwell in realms of Day.

-The round-up today is at Check it Out.
+The round-up today is at Carol's Corner.
 Here's wishing you a happy Poetry Friday, and even happier New Year.